udayanshevade/Spark/README.md

 ## App usage:

 - Create user credential to persist changes in the app
+  - Note: You must **log in** to access edit/delete functionality
+  - You may only delete/edit posts and comments that belong to you
-- Create categories, submit and comment on posts, vote
+- Create categories, submit/comment on posts, and vote

 ## Deployment:

 - Uses Heroku for deployment, with the postgresql addon for persisting database changes in production.

 ## Server API

-The following endpoints are available:
+The backend uses a custom server with the following endpoints:

 | Endpoints | Usage | Params |
 | --- | --- | --- |